-Ceraunius Tholus and Uranius Tholus are two volcanoes in the Tharsis region of Mars.
-Ceraunius Tholus is 130 km across and rises 5.5 km above its surroundings.
-The flanks of this volcano are etched with many valleys.
-Its neighbour, Uranius Tholus is a smaller volcano, with a base diameter of 62 km and a height of 4.5 km.
+The Latin word “tholus” means a conical dome and the base of Ceraunius Tholus is 130 km across, while the peak rises 5.5 km above the surrounding plains.
+At its summit is a large caldera 25 km across.
+With similar morphology to its neighbour and lying 60 km to the north, Uranius Tholus is a smaller volcano, with a base diameter of 62 km and a height of 4.5 km.